HelloWorld561/HardHelloWorld/README.md

 # English (Английский)
 This is a complicated version of the "Hello, World!" program.
 Which I wrote in 30 minutes because I had nothing to do.

+Sorry for the mistakes English is not my main language (who is interested my main language is Russian)

 Command to compile the code:

 _**g++ HelloWorld.cpp -o HelloWorld**_